raspy135/Qun-mk2/README.md

 * Unknown MIDI messages sent with device reset?
   * When booting some noise is sent (it's ESP32's boot message) .
 Please avoid to receive MIDI signals when you reset the device.
 Use initializing preset (SHIFT +PARAM), instead of hardware reset.
 * Trouble with Duo Mode: You need to set up properly to play duo mode properly.
   * Go Key / Other sub-menu and long press button 7.
-It will sync the parameters OSC1 and OSC2, it will resolve most of issues.
+It will sync the parameters OSC1 and OSC2, and resolve most issues with Duo Mode.
 * No sound suddenly
   * Reset the preset.
 SHIFT + PARAM to initialize the preset.
   * Probably it’s because of last parameter you changed, or some unexpected MIDI cc signal.
 See the 2nd line of the display, it indicates the parameter received at last.